Wildlife Wonder: The Ins and Outs of Ethical Nature Photography

 It is important to ensure you maintain a safe distance from all wildlife at all times.
 One of the most significant errors wildlife photographers can make is getting too close to the wildlife.
 Close encounters with wildlife presents numerous hazards for both the photographer and the wildlife being photographed, including:

 • Direct Impact on Wildlife and Photographers: Engaging in close interactions with wildlife can inadvertently lead to harm for both the wildlife/plants and photographers.
-Certain wildlife species may react aggressively when they feel threatened, making it essential to maintain a safe and non-intrusive distance to avoid any direct contact.
+It is important to learn signs and behaviors of distress from the wildlife species you are capturing; certain wildlife species may react aggressively when they feel threatened, making it essential to maintain a safe and non-intrusive distance to avoid any direct contact.

 • Wildlife Stress: Many wildlife species already face stress due to habitat loss caused by the encroachment of urban development, which forces them into smaller territories.
 Even when photographers aim to avoid direct contact, their mere presence poses a significant risk of causing unnecessary distress to wildlife.

 Be mindful of the distance between yourself and the wildlife you are observing, and always err on the side of caution.
+Ethical wildlife photography standards state that humans should maintain a minimum distance of 100 yards (about 8 school buses) from wildlife to prevent any potentially harmful situations or alterations of wildlife’s behavior.
 If you are intent on getting ethical close-up photographs of wildlife, you can invest in a zoom lens for your professional camera or even for your cell phone camera.

 Composition and Practice